NINDS CDE Notice of Copyright

 The examiner encourages the subject to perform the task as quickly as possible, telling him or her to speed up if necessary.
 The pegs must be put in the board in the exact order and in the correct direction.
 The task is performed once with the dominant and then once with the non-dominant hand.

 Psychometric Properties: The Grooved Pegboard had good test-retest reliability (0.91 and 0.85 for right and left hands, respectively).
 The Grooved Pegboard correlated with BOT at -0.50 to -0.63 and with Purdue Pegboard at -0.73 to -0.78.

 Strengths/Weaknesses: The Grooved Pegboard required longer administration time and was challenging for the youngest children and oldest adults.

-Administration: Each trial takes seconds; a trial may be discontinued if it takes more than 5 minutes.
+Administration: Each trial typically takes 60-70 seconds; a trial may be discontinued if it takes more than 5 minutes.